 It’s a slightly darker, moodier take on the classic Scandi-style, still using all the textures and pared back light wooden furniture, just with a more gothic feel.
 Sounds like your kind of combination?
 Check out our New Nordic ideas for inspiration.

 23. Statement ceilings

 Forget about statement walls, in 2020 we are going to be looking to the ceiling.
 Next time you have a repaint, rather than just the magnolia-blah you are used to, try painting the ceiling in a colour that contrasts your walls.
 You could go even bolder and wallpaper your fourth wall.
 If you are working with a smaller room, trying painting your ceiling the same colour, despite what they say about light, this actually really works.

-Velvet is not just for Christmas.
-It's simply beaut and it's been huge throughout 2020.
+Velvet is simply beaut and it's been huge throughout 2020.
 Our favourite find?
 A velvet sofa... pure luxury.
 Find our pick of the most gorgeous statement velvet sofas to step straight into the trend, but honestly, immerse yourself and double up with cushions, accessories and more, because you will not look back!